ritchiey/spechero/README.md

           gem install spechero

-Note: if you're using the RBEnv Ruby manager, you may need to run `rbenv rehash`.
+Note: if you're using the RBEnv Ruby manager, you may need to run `rbenv rehash` before you can run `spechero`.

 ## Getting Started